 The Four Types of Cable Ties

 - Nylon: Nylon cable ties are the classic and most common version.
-Nylon cable ties come in many different colors.
+Nylon cable ties come in many colors.
 They work great if you have many different cables and you need to identify them.

 - Reusable: Reusable cable ties have a method to release the teeth from the latching, making them reusable.